MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/windows-server-management-overview.md

 - Licensing: The Azure Arc-enabled server must be officially licensed through a valid licensing channel.
 Unlicensed servers aren't eligible for these benefits.
 Azure Arc-enabled servers enrolled in Windows Server pay-as-you-go are automatically activated for these benefits.

 - Connectivity: The Azure Arc-enabled server must be *Connected* for enrollment.
 Disconnected and expired servers aren't eligible.
-Usage of the included benefits require connectivity.
+Usage of the included benefits requires connectivity.

 - Regions: Activation is available in all regions where Azure Arc-enabled servers has regional availability except for China North 2, China North 3, and China East 2.